Tyler-Ward/smart_meter_prometheus_exporter/Readme.md

 This software is designed to decode serial data outputed by the smart view 3 IHD supplied with some UK smart meters and make it avalible as metrics that can be read by [prometheus](https://prometheus.io/).
 The software can output meter reading data as well as information on current and previous usage and costs The easiest way to use this is to run it as a docker container, however the software can also be run on a host directly if prefered.
+More infomation on how this was created can be found in the [blog post][blog-post] about this project

 ![Dashboard](images/dashboard.png "Grafana dashboard")